 Tip: Ensure that you start your day early, preferably by 4 AM to make it to Govind Ghat by evening.
 The weather is totally unpredictable in the mountains, and roadblocks are common.
 I started my day at 5:30 AM and made to Govind Ghat at 7 PM with two roadblocks in the villages that took away about 1.5 hours.

 Where to Stay: Govind Ghat has many budget and small hotels, and the price varies from 300 INR to 500 INR for a night.
 There are many places for food, and finding a restaurant isn’t a problem.

 I stayed in the Gurudwara at Govind Ghat as I wanted to get a glimpse of the culture, which was a great experience.
 Plus, I had enforced a strict treks-on-a-tight-budget rule for this trip!

-The government-run GMNV guest houses are pretty cheap, with dorm beds at 100 to 150 INR.
+But if you want to keep the cost to a minimum, then go to government-run GMNV guest houses that are pretty cheap, with dorm beds at 100 to 150 INR.
 They are hygienic and well-maintained.
 There are 2 GMNV houses – one at the centre, and the other in upper Joshimath.
 You can call them on the same day or a day before and block your stay.
-Check this website for complete details.

 Day 2 | Govind Ghat to Ghangaria

 The actual trek starts here.
 Start your day at 6 AM to Ghangaria village, which is the base camp for the two treks.
 The total distance from Govind Ghat to Ghangaria is about 12 km.
 There are shared cabs that go to 4 km.